stilldavid/userland-book/web/index.md

        with an audience of mixed technical background.

-If you invoke Lynx without any options, it'll start up in interactive mode, and you can navigate between links with the arrow keys.  `-dump` spits a rendered version of a page to standard output, with links annotated as `[1]`-style footnotes and printed at the bottom of the output.
-Another useful option here is `-listonly`, which will print just the list of links contained within a
+If you invoke Lynx without any options, it'll start up in interactive mode, and you can navigate between links with the arrow keys.  `lynx -dump` spits a rendered version of a page to standard output, with links annotated in square brackets and printed as footnotes.
+Another useful option here is `-listonly`, which will print just the list of links contained within a page:
-page:

     $ lynx -dump -listonly 'http://p1k3.com/userland-book/' | head